innovationgarage/SisterAlarm/README.md

 PIR (motion) sensor
 Active piezo buzzer module

+[Images of the components]

-# Connections
+# Instructions

+Start by labeling your PSB this way:

+[Image of labels]

+Okay, so this might sound quite techinical at first, but hang on, it's actually pretty simple to get it working:

 The PIR (motion) sensor connects to a single digital input pin, and the piezo buzzer to a single PWM digital output pin.

 The screen connects via I2C (SDA & SCL signals), and the RFID reader via SPI (MOSI, MISO, SCK, SS) and RST.

-Both modules are sold with labeled pins, so just go ahead and wire them up to the corresponding labeled pins on the PSB.
+All the modules are sold with labeled pins, so all you need to do is actually to wire them up to the correspondingly labeled pins on the PSB!
+Then do the same with the Arduino.
+The PSB has separate labels for the arduino pins.
 Don't forget Ground and 5V (VCC).

-Some notes though: The RFID reader we got had the SS pin mislabeled SDA, and it also wants 3.3V, not 5V.
+Some notes though: The RFID reader we got wants 3.3V, not 5V.
+You'll have to run an extra cable just for this, directly to the arduino:s 3V3 pin.
 Be carefull!

-[Image of RFID reader to PSB cabling]
-[Image of screen to PSB cabling]
+[Full project image]

+# Comments

 It's a bit unfortunate that the screen and RFID reader connects via different busses, but these are the most common components available.
 If you can find ones that share bus you could simplify the cabling a bit!